denuvosanctuary/coldloader/README.md

 3. **Add any DLL loader that loads coldloader.dll:**

     You can use any DLL loader that loads `coldloader.dll` during the game startup.
+We recently released [coldloader-proxy](https://github.com/denuvosanctuary/coldloader-proxy) to that does this job!
+Works with as both version.dll and winmm.dll with no false positives on virustotal.

-[Koaloader](https://github.com/acidicoala/Koaloader) is a suggested option.
+    [Koaloader](https://github.com/acidicoala/Koaloader) is also a suggested option.

 4. **Run the game:**